Updates to submission guidelines

 Each submission to European Radiology must include a detailed statement on compliance with ethical standards.

-Material printed in European Radiology is covered by copyright, owned by the European Society of Radiology (ESR).
+Material printed in European Radiology is covered by copyright, owned by the authors, under exclusive license to the European Society of Radiology (ESR).
 No part of this publication may be reproduced in any form without written permission from the copyright owner.

 Reprint permission requests must be directed by e-mail to the Editorial Office, and should include the following information: